 - What the hell have I gotten myself into?

-Knee jerk reactions might include hitting the unpublish button or running away and letting your first book slowly disappear into eBook oblivion.
+Knee jerk reactions might include hitting the unpublish button or running away and letting your first book slowly disappear into oblivion.
 Yet, for most indie authors, a lack of sales isn’t a reflection of your abilities as a writer.
 In fact, that jury is still out until enough people have read you (unnerving, isn’t it?).
 More than likely, it’s a reflection of your ability as a marketer.

 Choose Your Own Adventure